yvien226/yvien226.github.io/aboutme.md

 ---

 # About Me
 My name is Yee Vien Ng.
-I was born in Selangor, Malaysia but I have been living and working in Melbourne, Australia for the past 9 years.
+I was born in Selangor, Malaysia but I have been living and working in Melbourne, Australia since 2009.

 I graduated at RMIT University with Bachelor of Mathematics, and I am presently a Modelling Analyst.
 During my career, I assisted clients to develop advanced analytical models, Optimisation or apply Machine Learning techniques to help investigate and deliver improvements of the business.